RothanaDev/project-task-management/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-Open [http://localhost:3001](http://localhost:3001) with your browser to see the enpoint api.
+Open [http://localhost:3001](http://localhost:3001) with your browser to see the endpoint api.